HIGHWAY TO NOWHERE

 Winter 2024:

-Serious Questions About The Only Grant that was Submitted -
+Serious Questions About The Only Grant Application that was Submitted -

-The things that many in the community worry about:
+• The things that many in the community worry about with this plan:

 a) further isolation of West Baltimore from downtown

-b) misuse of funds intended for communities to restitch back up their fabric.
+b) misuse of funds intended for communities instead redirected to powerful developers

 Winter 2025: